 We don’t use the word “perfect” around our office very often, but these boots have a perfect fit.
 It’s not just that the 9.5 regular size we ordered for Clint was dead on, either.
 The shape of the shoe fits well from heel to toe.
 Even with the smaller appearance of the toebox, the reality is that there’s still the right amount of wiggle room.
 The BOA system ensuring even tension around the lacing hardware is icing on the cake.

 The boot is also very comfortable to wear, even as you get to the end of long days.
-One part of the equation is the quality of the midsole that absorbs the impact of each step along with the wedge design spreading it out over a wider area and Red Wing’s Bontex insole.
+One part of the equation is the quality of the midsole, which absorbs the impact of each step along with the wedge design spreading it out over a wider area and Red Wing’s Bontex insole.

 The weight also plays a part.
 At 3 pounds, 9 ounces, these aren’t the lightest work boots we’ve ever tested, but they are lighter than many of the heavy-duty welted safety toe boots we’ve worn.
 In fact, Clint’s been wearing them as his everyday boots for the past several weeks and has no complaints.